build-trust/ockam/README.md

 In this guide, we show two programs called Alice and Bob.
 Alice and Bob send each other messages, over the network, via a cloud service, _through Kafka_.
 They mutually authenticate each other and have a cryptographic guarantee that the integrity, authenticity, and confidentiality of their messages is protected end-to-end.
-The Kafka instance, the intermediary cloud service and attackers on the network are not be able to see or change the contents of en-route messages.
+The Kafka instance, the intermediary cloud service and attackers on the network are not able to see or change the contents of en-route messages.
 The application data in Kafka is encrypted.
 [👉](./documentation/use-cases/end-to-end-encryption-through-kafka#readme)